Kenneth G. Hancock Memorial Award

-The official public announcement of the award recipient will be made during the annual Green Chemistry & Engineering Conference held June 6-8, 2022, in Reston, VA.
+The official public announcement of the award recipient will be made during the annual Green Chemistry & Engineering Conference.
 A certificate and check for the award amount will be presented to the student during the ceremony.
 The recipient will be notified prior to the public announcement and will be asked to verify that he or she will be able to attend the ceremony.

 ACS Division of Environmental Chemistry

 Green chemistry, or environmentally benign chemical synthesis and processing, is an integral component in meeting national sustainable development and pollution prevention goals and objectives.
 One of the architects of the ‘Environmentally Benign Chemical Synthesis and Processing’ approach was Dr. Kenneth G. Hancock, Director of the Division of Chemistry at the National Science Foundation (NSF).
 Dr. Hancock was an active advocate who emphasized the role of chemists and chemistry in solving the environmental problems of the past, as well as avoiding environmental problems in the future, in an economically viable fashion.